-- 1. A completed and signed application; - 2.
-The applicable fee prescribed in 18VAC30-21-40, or in the case of an application for licensure as an audiologist, a speech-language pathologist, or a school speech-language pathologist following issuance of issued a provisional license pursuant to 18VAC30-21-70 A, the difference between the provisional licensure fee and the application licensure fee;
+1. A completed and signed application;

+2. The applicable fee prescribed in 18VAC30-21-40, or in the case of an application for licensure as an audiologist, a speech-language pathologist, or a school speech-language pathologist issued a provisional license pursuant to 18VAC30-21-70 A, the difference between the provisional licensure fee and the application licensure fee;

-- 3. Documentation as required by the board to determine if the applicant has met the qualifications for licensure; - 4.
-An attestation that the applicant has read, understands, and will comply with the statutes and regulations governing the practice of audiology or speech-language pathology; and - 5.
-If licensed or certified in another United States jurisdiction, verification Verification of the status of the license or certification from each United States jurisdiction in which licensure or certification is or ever has been held; and - 6.
-A current report from the U. S. Department of Health and Human Services National Practitioner Data Bank (NPDB). - B. An incomplete application package shall be retained by the board valid for a period of one year from the date the application is received by the board.
-If an application is not completed within the year, an applicant shall reapply and pay a new application fee. - 18VAC30-21-60.
-Qualifications for initial licensure. - A. An applicant for licensure in audiology or speech-language pathology who has not been licensed in another United States jurisdiction shall apply for licensure in Virginia in accordance with application requirements in 18VAC30-21-50. - B. The board may grant an initial license to an applicant for licensure in audiology or speech-language pathology who: - 1.
-Holds a current and unrestricted Certificate of Clinical Competence issued by ASHA; or - 2.
-Holds a current and unrestricted certification issued by the American Board of Audiology or any other accrediting body recognized by the board.
-Verification of currency shall be in the form of a certified letter from a recognized accrediting body issued within six months prior to filing an application for licensure; and provides documentation of having 2.
-Has passed the qualifying examination from an accrediting body recognized by the board. - B. C. The board may grant a license to an applicant as a school speech-language pathologist who holds a master's degree in speech-language-pathology. - D. The board may deny a request for licensure to any applicant who has been determined to have committed an act in violation of 18VAC30-21-160. - C. Any individual who holds an active, renewable license issued by the Virginia Board of Education with a valid endorsement in speech-language pathology on June 30, 2014, shall be deemed qualified to obtain a school speech-language pathologist license from the board until July 1, 2016, or the date of expiration of such person's license issued by the Virginia Board of Education, whichever is later.
+3. Documentation as required by the board to determine if the applicant has met the qualifications for licensure;

+4. An attestation that the applicant has read, understands, and will comply with the statutes and regulations governing the practice of audiology or speech-language pathology; and

+5. Verification of the status of the license or certification from each United States jurisdiction in which licensure or certification is held or has ever been held; and

+6. A current report from the U.S. Department of Health and Human Services National Practitioner Data Bank.

+B. An incomplete application package shall be retained by the board for a period of one year from the date the application is received by the board.
+If an application is not completed within the year, an applicant shall reapply and pay a new application fee.

+18VAC30-21-60.
+Qualifications for initial licensure.

+A. The board may grant an initial license to an applicant for licensure in audiology who:

+1. Holds a current and unrestricted Certificate of Clinical Competence issued by ASHA;

+2. Holds a current and unrestricted certification issued by the ABA or any other accrediting body recognized by the board and provides documentation of having passed the qualifying examination from an accrediting body recognized by the board; or

+3. Provides documentation of (i) graduation from an audiology program accredited by the Council on Academic Accreditation of ASHA or an equivalent accrediting body as recognized by the board; and (ii) having passed the qualifying examination from an accrediting body recognized by the board.

+B. The board may grant an initial license to an applicant for licensure in speech-language pathology who holds a current and unrestricted Certificate of Clinical Competence issued by ASHA.

+C. The board may grant a license to an applicant as a school speech-language pathologist who holds a master's degree in speech-language-pathology.

+D. The board may refuse to issue a license to any applicant who has been determined to have committed an act in violation of 18VAC30-21-160.